 - Money, Dear Boy: The only reason he probably starred in bad movies like Kangaroo Jack and Jonah Hex.

 - Old Shame: During his Man of Steel interview, he wished that he'd never been in Kangaroo Jack as he found the kangaroo rapping scary and evil.

 - Perpetual Frowner: If his characters ever smile, it's never a good sign.

 - Playing Against Type: Despite being so well known for crazy guys, he's earned equal acclaim playing more conventional types in Shotgun Stories and Return.

-- Production Posse: Often works with director Jeff Nichols and actor James Franco.
+- Production Posse: Often works with director Jeff Nichols and actors Shea Whigham and Paul Sparks.

 - Self-Deprecation: He's completely aware of how Type Cast he is as crazy types, and isn't afraid to have fun with that, such as in this video where he talks about adorable things or this Funny or Die video where he reads Rebecca Martinson's insane sorority letter.

 - The Shelf of Movie Languishment: Poor Boy was filmed and screened in 2016, but wasn't given a release until 2018.
 The Current War premiered at the Toronto Film Festival in 2017 but was caught in distribution limbo due to the Harvey Weinstein scandal and not released until 2019.

 - Star-Making Role: His scene-stealing turn in Revolutionary Road.